-- Overall system impedance (Grid + Transformer + Cables) for parallel operation of inverters - Voltage drop between Inverter and Point of connection to grid

-- Inverter's response time to grid instability or faults (Active and Reactive power curtailments and Low Voltage Ride Through (LVRT)) - Design of control and monitoring architecture
+- Overall system impedance (Grid + Transformer + Cables) for parallel operation of inverters - Voltage drop between Inverter and Point of connection to grid - Inverter's response time to grid instability or faults (Active and Reactive power curtailments, Low and High Voltage Ride Through (LVRT and HVRT)) - Design of control and monitoring architecture

-Large scale ground mount systems can be modeled and designed using standard system blocks comprising of Conext CL-60E Inverters and user-defined PV modules and mounting solution.
+Large scale ground mount systems can be modeled and designed using standard system blocks comprising of Conext CL125 Inverters and user-defined PV modules and mounting solution.

-A block of 2000kW (30x66) for ground mount solutions and 250kW (4x66kW) for rooftop solutions can be considered to multiply several times to achieve the required capacity.
+A block of 2500kW (20 x 125) for ground mount solutions can be considered to multiply several times to achieve the required capacity.
 A standard block is designed once for all respective components and repeated several times in the installation.
 It reduces the effort and time required to design the complete solution and increases the flexibility and speed of construction.
 Manufacturing of components also becomes quicker as a standard block uses the available ratings of components and equipment.
 Ultimately, the overall design results in an optimized and reliable solution from all perspectives.